getsops/sops/README.rst

 Key Rotation
 ~~~~~~~~~~~~

-It is recommended to renew the data key on a regular basis. ``sops`` supports key
+It is recommended to renew the data key on a regular basis.
+SOPS supports key
 rotation via the ``-r`` flag.
-Invoking it on an existing file causes sops to
+Invoking it on an existing file causes SOPS to
 reencrypt the file with a new data key, which is then encrypted with the various
 KMS and PGP master keys defined in the file.